- Monday - Friday - 9:00 am - 8:00 pm info@mdslsoccer.com 833-725-3338

 Offside Rule

-The offside rule will not apply to U-6 – U-12 teams however the intent of the rule will be followed.
-Positioning a player in front of the opponent’s goal irrespective of the location of the ball on the field is contrary to the aims of the league.
+The offside rule will not apply for U-7 and U-8 teams, however the intent of the rule will be followed.
+Off-sides will apply for U-9 and up.
+For U-9 – U-12, players are not allowed to go past the build-out line in their offensive third until the ball is played.
+In addition, positioning a player in front of the opponent’s goal irrespective of the location of the ball on the field is contrary to the aims of the league.
 The referee shall take appropriate action to prevent this kind of play (an indirect kick to the offended team and instructional statements to the violating players and coach).

 Fouls and Misconduct